smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_pc.md

 After that, close the lid of the Etcher Laser and click the “START” button.
 A dialog with precautions will appear, so confirm and click the “OK” button to proceed.
 DO NOT leave the device while processing is in progress.
 *If you start processing while the lid is open, the laser head will move but the laser will not irradiate.
+*When processing without removing the bottom, it is not necessary to use protective glasses.

 <img src="./images/first_processing_pc_19.jpg">